PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-16 16:24:32
+Last updated: 2024-04-16 16:25:06
-Random Quote: What did the mermaid wear to her math class?
-An algae bra! - Will Livingston
+Random Quote: People come into our lives exactly when they should. - Nina Locke